AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 You can also select channels in different ways, like selecting them all or select them characterized by a common identifier.

 Once you correctly modify these lines, a window will appear as you can see in the figure below:

+These parameters are, respectively:

+* Output folder: The directory where gastric features will be saved across three different Excel files.
+You can choose any path on your PC.
+* FieldTrip path: The location of the FieldTrip toolbox on your computer.
+* Dataset path: The path to the dataset you wish to analyze.

+Additionally, you may need to modify the `cfg.channel` structure to match the channel names of your specific recording.
+You can select channels in several ways, such as selecting all of them or filtering them by a common identifier.

+Once these lines have been correctly modified, a window will appear as shown in the figure below:

 <img width="445" height="258" alt="initial_choice_pipeline" src="https://github.com/user-attachments/assets/3db85188-d672-4dc7-9119-3838ca3668e2" />